 There are so many questions that you have to ask yourselves when coming up with your goals.
 You want them to be attainable, yet you don't want them to be so easy that there is no motivation to achieve them.
 Your goal could be to make it to state playoffs, but if you're the worst team in the league, half the team won't even believe in the goal.
 That will only bring the team down.
 Same with a higher skill level team.
 If their goal is to make it to playoffs, and they come in first every year, nothing about their attitudes will change.
 Maybe a goal like, "never letting the opponent score over 20 points in a game," or, "winning every match in four games."
 These put enough challenge on an already great team so that they are always focused on the goal, especially during the game.
 Everyone needs to buy into the goal though... this is the only way it can be achieved.

-Before any match, goals should be written down somewhere.
-Afterward the game, go to the goals as soon as possible and have your players evaluate themselves.
-Have the girls ask themselves things like, “Did I swing even when I shouldn’t have?”
-“Did I go for every ball like I wanted to?”
+Before any match, goals should be written down somewhere (I, of course, like my goal setting worksheets).
+After the game, go to the goals as soon as possible and have your players evaluate themselves.
+Have the girls ask themselves things like, "Did I swing even when I shouldn't have?"
+"Did I go for every ball like I wanted to?"
 Instruct them to give their goal a rating between 1 and 5 on how well they achieved it.
 Then ask them if maybe their goal was set too high (20 kills in one match) or too low (getting half of your serves in).
-If it was a good goal that they either came close to reaching or just barely got, have them write what they will do in the future to make sure they keep reaching this goal or how they can get even closer to it.
+If it was a good goal that they either came close to reaching or just barely achieved, have them write what they will do in the future to make sure they keep reaching this goal or how they can get even closer to it.

 It is crucial that your team's goals are measurable.
 Having a goal set like, "jump higher," or "set better," is not going to do your girls any good.
 Goals need to specify exactly how much higher they want to get, or where their sets need to be going.
 This helps you rate their skills and lets you know what you need to work on with them to help them get better next time.